How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Introduction and main results

-The asymptotic shape of the traveling waves is thus described by the solutions to the linearized systems.
-In fact, depending on the decay rate of the initial condition, in the supercritical case, all solutions converge to the corresponding traveling wave solutions.
+The asymptotic shape of the travelling waves is thus described by the solutions to the linearized systems.
+In fact, depending on the decay rate of the initial condition, in the supercritical case all solutions converge to the corresponding travelling waves.